-If you are facing drug charges in Fort Lauderdale, a distinguished drug lawyer can help you build your defense.
-A Fort Lauderdale drug lawyer can inform you on how local laws may affect the outcome of your case.
+If you are facing drug charges, a distinguished drug Attorney can help you build your defense.
+A Lawyer can inform you on how local laws may affect the outcome of your case.

 Defining Drug Schedules

-When drawing up the Fort Lauderdale drug Schedules, the legislature looked at the potential for abuse of each drug and whether they had any accepted medical value or use.
+When drawing up the drug Schedules in Fort Lauderdale, the legislature looked at the potential for abuse of each drug and whether they had any accepted medical value or use.

 - Schedule I drugs have a high potential for abuse and no acceptable medical purpose.
 Even when used with medical supervision, there is no way the drug can meet any safety standards.

 - Schedule II drugs or controlled substances have less potential for abuse than those contain in Schedule I drugs.
 There is still a potential for heavy abuse in drugs or controlled substances in Schedule II drugs have some accepted medical treatment in the United States.
 However, use of substances in Schedule II could lead to physical and psychological dependence as well as physical damage.

 - Schedule III drugs or controlled substances have a potential for abuse but far less than Schedules I and II.
 While there is an accepted medical use in the United States, it is important to note that the use of these drugs can still result in low to moderate physical dependence along with a high psychological dependence.